darinz/DL/02_Neural_Network/02_multi_layer_perceptrons.md

 ### Activation Functions

+> **Annotation:** Activation functions are the secret sauce that allow neural networks to model complex, non-linear relationships.
+See the Activation Functions chapter for a deep dive!

 Activation functions introduce non-linearity, enabling the network to learn complex patterns.
 Here are some common choices:

 #### ReLU (Rectified Linear Unit)